oschweitzer/learning-resources/angular_lesson.md

 - Angular analyzes NgModules to "understand" your application and its features.
 - Angular modules define all building blocks your app uses (components, directives, services...).
 - An application requires at least one module (AppModule) but may be split into multiple modules.
-- Core Angular features are included in ANgular modules (FormsModule for example) to load them only when needed.
+- Core Angular features are included in Angular modules (FormsModule for example) to load them only when needed.
 - You can't use a feature / building block without including it in a module.

 ### Shared modules